 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the X-T3 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the X-T3 followed on from the Fujifilm X-T2.
+Both the SX420 and the X-T3 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the X-T3 was followed by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Fujifilm X-T3 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Ready to shoot: Has a lens built-in, whereas the X-T3 requires a separate lens.

 - More compact: Is smaller (104x69mm vs 133x93mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the X-T3).

 - Sharper images: Has hand-shake reducing image stabilization built-in.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.